Healthy Homes Assessment Riverstone Terraces

 Riverstone Terraces Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Riverstone Terraces and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement for all Riverstone Terraces and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.

-• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Property managers and private landlords should ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2024